Paco Rabanne: Personal life and death

-Eccentricities

 Rabanne gained notoriety for making eccentric public statements.
 He claimed he had lived several lives (including that of a prostitute in the time of Louis XV), to have known Jesus in a previous life, to have seen God three times, to have been visited by extraterrestrials, to have murdered Tutankhamun, and to be 75,000 years old.

 In 1999, he announced that, at the age of seventeen, he had visions of Parisians in flames throwing themselves into the Seine and that after studying other concordant prophecies, he came to the conclusion that the Mir space station was going to crash in France at the time of the solar eclipse of 11 August 1999, its debris causing thousands of deaths in Paris and in the Gers region.
 On 10 May 1999, he publicly vowed not to make any more predictions if Mir did not crash into Paris on 11 August 1999.
 However, he claimed to have had an apparition of the Virgin Mary telling him to continue the predictions.

-Death

-Rabanne died at home in Portsall, Ploudalmézeau, France, on 3 February 2023, aged 88.
+Rabanne died at his home in Portsall, Ploudalmézeau, France, on 3 February 2023, aged 88.